 On Aug.
 17, 1983, the Minnesota North Stars signed free agent Dirk Graham.
 The Vancouver Canucks drafted Graham in the fifth round of the 1979 NHL Entry Draft.
 After toiling in the minor leagues for three seasons, he finally made his NHL debut with the North Stars in 1984.
 He finally earned a full-time NHL roster spot during the 1985-86 season.
 He scored at least 22 goals over the next three seasons in Minnesota.

 Graham was traded to the Chicago Blackhawks for Curt Fraser on Jan.
 4, 1988.
-He was named captain prior to the 1988-89 season, becoming the first black player to ever wear a “C” on his sweater.
+He was named captain prior to the 1988-89 season, becoming the first black player to wear a “C” on his sweater.
 He scored a career-high 33 goals and 78 points that season.
 He retired in 1995 after scoring 219 goals and 489 points in 772 career NHL games.
 He served as head coach of the Blackhawks for 59 games during the 1998-99 season.
-Graham is currently a scout for the San Jose Sharks and his former teammate Doug Wilson.
+Graham is currently a scout for the San Jose Sharks.

 Also, on this date, the St. Louis Blues named Jacques Demers their new head coach.
 Emilie Francis and Barclay Plager served as head coach during the 1982-83 season.
 This was Demer’s second NHL head coaching job after coaching the Quebec Nordiques during the 1979-80 season.
 He spent three seasons behind the Blues’ bench and made the playoffs in each one.
-He was let go following a Game 7 loss in the Campbell Conference Final in 1986.
+He was let go following a Game 7 loss in the 1986 Campbell Conference Final.

 Odds & Ends

-Briere scored 307 goals and 696 points in 973 regular-season games with the Coyotes, Buffalo Sabres, Philadelphia Flyers, Canadiens and Colorado Avalanche.
+Briere scored 307 goals and 696 points in 973 regular-season games with the Coyotes, Buffalo Sabres, Philadelphia Flyers, Canadiens, and Colorado Avalanche.
 He excelled during the Stanley Cup playoffs, scoring 53 goals and 116 points in 124 postseason games.
-He scored 12 goals and 30 points, in 23 games, helping the Flyers reach the 2010 Stanley Cup Final before losing to the Blackhawks.
+He scored 12 goals and 30 points in 23 games, helping the Flyers reach the 2010 Stanley Cup Final before losing to the Blackhawks.
+He is currently the general manager of the Flyers.

 Happy Birthday to You

-A total of 21 players born on Aug.
+A total of 22 players born on Aug.
 17 have played at least one game in the NHL.
-The first was Georges Boucher in 1896, with the most recent being Vancouver Canucks forward Jake Virtanen in 1996.
+The first was Georges Boucher in 1896, with the most recent being Coyotes defenseman Dysin Mayo in 1996.

 Boucher is the lone Hockey Hal of Famer of the group.
 He was a key member of the original Ottawa Senators franchise that won four Stanley Cups in the 1920s.
 He began his career as a forward before switching to defense.
 He also played for the Montreal Maroons before one final season with the Blackhawks.
 He retired in 1932 with 118 goals and 205 points in 450 NHL games over 15 seasons.
 In 1960, he joined his brother Frank in the Hall of Fame.